 [Editor’s note: The chapter structure of each study depends on the input contribution of the ITU members.
 The following chapter structure in each study can be used as a reference.]

-This section contains two sets of, in-band, compatibility and sharing studies as follow:

-• IMT base stations (BSs) towards FSS (E-s) in the 6 425-7 075 MHz frequency range;
+This section contains an in-band, compatibility and sharing study, analysing interference from IMT stations (BS & UE) towards FSS (E-s) in the 6 425-7 075 MHz frequency range.

-• IMT user equipment (UEs) towards FSS (E-s) in the 6 425-7 075 MHz frequency range;

 This study analyses aggregate interference from a large number of IMT stations to FSS space station receivers.
+The IMT deployment is based on macro-urban and macro-suburban cells and the FSS (E-s) characterises are based on GSO satellite, carrier 4.

+Two scenarios were considered in these studies, one consider only IMT stations inside the 3 dB beamwidth (footprint area) of the FSS satellite and the second one consider IMT stations inside and beyond the 3 dB beamwidth, hereafter called Beyond 3 dB.
+The latter include IMT stations that are in a secondary or side-lobe of the satellite’s antenna that can still contribute to the interference.

-These studies intend to be responsive to resolves 2 of Resolution 245 (WRC-19) under WRC-23 agenda item 1.2.
+This study intends to be responsive to resolves 2 of Resolution 245 (WRC-19) under WRC-23 agenda item 1.2.

 2.3.1 Technical characteristics